Does Renters Insurance Cover Theft?

 When does renters insurance cover theft?

-Renters insurance covers the vast majority of theft cases from your apartment or house, as long as the property belongs to you or a family member.
 Theft protection also extends outside your home.
 For example, if your bike is stolen from outside, or your luggage is snatched while you're traveling, you can file a claim with your insurance company to be reimbursed.

 Does renters insurance cover theft outside my home?

 Yes, your renters insurance policy covers theft almost anywhere in the world, regardless of the circumstances.
-You're protected if you're pickpocketed in New York City or if your hotel room in Paris is burglarized.
+You're protected if you're pickpocketed in New York City and if your hotel room in Paris is burglarized.

 Does renters insurance cover theft involving cars, bikes or motorcycles?